Armenia–Italy relations: Genetic connection

 In 2014, a study research indicated that Armenians shared a quarter of genetic connection with Italians.

 Today

 Immediately after the collapse of Soviet Union, Italy was one of the earliest nations to recognize the independence of Armenia.
 When the First Nagorno-Karabakh War broke out, Italy is notable for being the first chairman of OSCE Minsk Group's acting for the peaceful settlement of the Nagorno-Karabakh conflict.
 President Carlo Azeglio Ciampi, in 2005, reminded that the attempts of the Minsk Group of OSCE had not produced any results yet and stated that he would do his best to strengthen the activity of the Minsk Group.

+Recognition of Armenian genocide

 Italy, in 2000, recognized the Armenian genocide and openly punished those who deny such atrocities.
 It was further reinforced in 2019, when the Italian Chamber of Deputies adopted an initiative calling on the Italian government to recognize the Armenian genocide and give the issue an international dimension.